MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/learn-examples.md

 ### Learn about containers on Azure

-- "@azure What types of containerized applications are supported in Azure?"
+- "@azure What types of containerized applications does Azure support?"
 - "@azure What are the options for managing containers in Azure?"
 - "@azure When should I use Azure Kubernetes Service instead of Azure Container Apps?"
-- "@azure What's the difference between Azure Container Apps and Azure Kubernetes Service?"
+- "@azure What's the difference between Azure Container Apps and AKS?"
-- "@azure Why would I choose Azure Container Apps over Azure Kubernetes Service?"
+- "@azure Why would I choose Azure Container Apps over AKS?"

 ### Learn how to use Azure services for your app